nilfm/pokemon-game/README.md

 ### TODO

 + Make txt files for every Pokemon
 + Make an Enemy class with basic AI
 + Make a Combat class which handles battles
++ Make it possible to get stunned/burned/poisoned

+### BUGS

++ Charmander/Charmeleon sometimes do like 2k damage with Ember (hasn't happened in a while)
++ PP not going down (maybe references will work)